-Bachelor's Degree in a relevant science or a related field (e.g. public health, health care administration) required.
+Bachelor's Degree in a relevant science or a related field (e.g. public health, health care administration).

 Required Knowledge, Skills, and Abilities:

-The ideal candidate will be detail orientated, have excellent organizational, communication and interpersonal skills, hold self-accountable to high standards of professional excellence, be able to maximize resources and be resourceful, seeks and accepts personal and professional responsibility on a continued basis.
+The ideal candidate will be detail orientated, have excellent organizational, communication and interpersonal skills, hold self-accountable to high standards of professional excellence, be able to maximize resources and be resourceful, seek and accept personal and professional responsibility on a continued basis.